grafmar/Digispark_C64_Joystick_Adapter/README.md

 * pullup resistors (~10k)
 * buttons

-The Digispark board has only 6 IOs, whereas P3 and P4 are used for USB and P5 is also used as reset.
-This depends on the fuses set on the ATtiny85 on the Digispark.
+The Digispark board has only 6 IOs, whereas P3 and P4 are used for USB.
+P5 is also used as reset, but this depends on the fuses set on the ATtiny85 on the Digispark.
 I had to change this fuses to have all IOs available.
 The downside is, that you can't program the ATtiny85 anymore using a low-voltage programmer.
 You need a special programmer.
 But because the Digispark has a bootloader it can easaly be programmed using the Arduino IDE and the bootloader.
 And I don't thing I have to reprogram the bootloader any time soon ;-)

+To connect the digital joystick to the digispark controller, I used a 8-input multiplexer.
+Like this I can scan through the 8 inputs using 3 address signals and reading the output of the multiplexer.
+So I use only 4 IOs (3 Out, 1 In).
+The 8 inputs are normally high using pull-up resistors.
+The joystick connects the input to GND by its common line.
+Like this I can read 8 input signals, wherefrom 4 direction and 1 fire signal come from the joystick.
+The remaining 3 inputs are connected to tactile switches, to be also able to use them als extra buttons.

 ### Schematic
 <img src="Docs/electronics/TheC64-Joystick-Adapter_schematic.png" alt="Schematic" width="80%"/>